Pruthvi24-byte/Volatility-Index-Pricing-VIX-index-Building-/README.md

 # Volatility-Index-Pricing-(VIX index Building)
-In this project we investigated how to compute volatility indices, properties of volatility, and how to price derivatives on volatility.
+In this project, we investigated how to compute volatility indices, properties of volatility, and how to price derivatives on volatility.

 Pricing options requires good estimates of expected volatility.
-Since 2004 traders can directly get an exposure to volatility by trading futures on so called volatility indices.
+Since 2004, traders can directly get an exposure to volatility by trading futures on so called volatility indices.
 Volatility indices reflect the expected variance (under the risk-neutral measure).

-Downloaded several option series on the SP500 index from OptionMetric (note, that the strike price is multiplied by 1,000).
+Downloaded several option series on the SP500 index from OptionMetric (note that the strike price is multiplied by 1,000).
 Wrote R program with two parameters:

 1. Interest rate
 2. Days to compute the volatility index